Computer Science

 MET CS 662: Computer Language Theory

-Undergraduate Prerequisites: (METCS566) or instructor's consent - Theory of finite automata and regular expressions and properties of regular sets.
+Prerequisites: MET CS 566 or consent of instructor.
+Theory of finite automata, regular expressions, and properties of regular sets.
 Context- free grammars, context-free languages, and pushdown automata.
 Turing machines, undecidability problems, and the Chomsky hierarchy.
-Introduction to computational complexity theory and the study of NP-complete problems.
-Prerequisite: MET CS 248 or instructor's consent. -
+Introduction to computational complexity theory and the study of NP-complete problems. -

 MET CS 664: Artificial Intelligence

-Graduate Prerequisites: MET CS 248 and MET CS 341 or MET CS 342. - Study of the ideas and techniques that enable computers to behave intelligently.
+Prerequisites: MET CS 248 and MET CS 342. - Study of the ideas and techniques that enable computers to behave intelligently.
 Search, constraint propagations, and reasoning.
 Knowledge representation, natural language, learning, question answering, inference, visual perception, and/or problem solving.
-Laboratory course.
-Prereq: MET CS 341, MET CS 342, MET CS 520 or MET CS 521.
-Or instructor's consent. -
+Laboratory course. -

 MET CS 665: Software Design and Patterns

-Graduate Prerequisites: (METCS341 or METCS342 and METCS565) or consent of the instructor - Software design principles, the object-oriented paradigm, unified modeling language; creational, structural, and behavioral design patterns; OO analysis and design; implementation of semester project.
-Laboratory course.
-Prereq: (MET CS 526 or MET CS 622) and one of the following (MET CS 341, MET CS 342, MET CS 520, or MET CS 521).
-Or instructor's consent. -
+Prerequisites: METCS342 and METCS565 or consent of instructor - Software design principles, the object-oriented paradigm, unified modeling language; creational, structural, and behavioral design patterns; OO analysis and design; software architectures and frameworks; code refactoring.
+Laboratory course. -

 MET CS 669: Database Design and Implementation for Business

-Undergraduate Prerequisites: Restrictions: Only for MS CIS.
-This course may not be taken in conjunc tion with MET CS 469 (undergraduate) or MET CS 579.
-Only one of these courses can be counted towards degree requirements. - Students learn the latest relational and object-relational tools and techniques for persistent data and object modeling and management.
-Students gain extensive hands- on experience using Oracle or Microsoft SQL Server as they learn the Structured Query Language (SQL) and design and implement databases.
-Students design and implement a database system as a term project.
+Learn the latest relational and object-relational tools and techniques for persistent data and object modeling and management.
+You will gain extensive hands-on experience using Oracle or Microsoft SQL Server as you learn the Structured Query Language (SQL) and design and implement databases.
+You will design and implement a database system as a term project.
 Restrictions: This course may not be taken in conjunction with MET CS 469 (undergraduate) or MET CS 579.
 Only one of these courses can be counted towards degree requirements. -

 MET CS 673: Software Engineering